Lucanus datunensis

 Lucanus datunensis is a species of stag beetle endemic to Tatun Mountain of Taiwan's Yangmingshan.
 It is first described in 1984.
 It is the smallest stag beetle in Taiwan and is an endangered species threatened by recent human activity.

-Etylomology
+Etymology

 The Chinese name of L. datunensis (大屯姬深山鍬形蟲) is named after its natural habitat and its small body size.
 Where 大屯 indicates Tatun Mountain and 姬 indicates princess which in Chinese symbolises small and delicate.
 The scientific name of the species was formed in a similar pattern where datunensis is named after the Tatun Mountain.
 The species has no common name in English since it is absent in English speaking regions.

 Taxonomy

 Lucanus datunensis is not closely related to any of the other nine endemic Lucanus species in Taiwan.
 Instead, it is more closely related to Lucanus fortunei which is located in only found in mainland China.
 This is believed to be due to the natural isolation caused by the environment.